Price | 2000-80000 USD |

 The Rotating Ring Die

-Imagine a thick, heavy steel tire or ring standing upright.
-This “tire” is the ring die.
-It has hundreds of small holes drilled through it from the inside to the outside.
-When the machine is on, this entire ring spins at a high speed.
+Think of a thick, heavy steel tire or ring that is standing up.
+The ring die is the “tire.”
+There are hundreds of small holes drilled through it from the inside to the outside.
+The whole ring spins quickly when the machine is on.

 The Internal Rollers

-Inside this spinning ring, there are two or more heavy rollers.
-They do not travel around the ring like a car on a road.
-Instead, they spin in their place, positioned very close to the inner wall of the die.
+There are at least two heavy rollers inside this spinning ring.
+They don’t move around the ring like a car on a road.
+Instead, they stay in one place and spin very close to the die’s inner wall.

 The Compressing Action